Conoscere and Sapere: The Difference Explained

 Let’s have a look at it

-- puoi nuotare? means that you’re asking someone to swim
+- Puoi cucinare? means that you’re asking someone to cook

-- sai nuotare? means that you’re asking someone if he can swim.
+- Sai cucinare? means that you’re asking someone if he can cook.

 Sapere also covers other meanings in Italian colloquial expressions.